Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Conclusions

 \section{Conclusions}

-This work has proposed a doubly variational quantum approach to solve the OPF, which is a large-scale nonconvex QCQP.
-Primal/dual OPF variables are modeled by scaling the state and the PMF corresponding to two PQCs.
+This work proposes a doubly variational quantum approach to solve QCQP/SDPs, where the observables are induced by underlying sparse graphs.
+Primal/dual variables are modeled by scaling the state and the PMF corresponding to two PQCs.
 These two PQCs are trained using exclusively the gradient estimates of the Lagrangian function.
 The training procedure aims to seek an approximate stationary point of the Lagrangian function.
-By adopting the XBM method and leveraging the sparsity patterns of power systems, the OPF observables are judiciously permuted, resulting in a banded form so that the Lagrangian function can be measured efficiently.
+By adopting the XBM method and leveraging graph sparsity, the related observables are judiciously permuted into a banded form, enabling efficient evaluation of the Lagrangian function.
+The proposed algorithmic framework is applied to the OPF problem.
 Numerical tests on the IEEE 57-node benchmark power system using PennyLane's quantum simulator have demonstrated that: \emph{i)} the EG iteration performs markedly better than the PD iteration; \emph{ii)} solving~\eqref{eq:qcF} on PQCs offers smaller errors in terms of the generator setpoint and dual variables, as well as smaller constraint violations compared to solving~\eqref{eq:qc} on a classical computer using PD; and \emph{iii)} the Q-OPF found generator setpoints and dual variables with small errors, and under the generator setpoints obtained by the Q-OPF, the network constraints are nearly satisfied.